This is a London bucket list which includes the top 70 things to do in town by categories of activities.

 Take a loop on the London Eye

-The London Eye (also known as Millennium Wheel) is a rotating observation wheel, which is 135 meters high and provides 360-degree views over London in 30 minutes round rides.
-From the top is possible to spot 40 kilometers distance and some of the capital’s most iconic landmarks, including Big Ben, the Houses of Parliament, the London Tower, and Buckingham Palace.
+The London Eye (also known as Millennium Wheel) is a rotating observation wheel.
+Which is 135 meters high and provides 360-degree views over London in 30 minutes round rides.
+From the top is possible to spot 40 kilometers distance.
+Also some of the capital’s most iconic landmarks.
+Including the Big Ben, the Houses of Parliament, the London Tower, and Buckingham Palace.
 In each capsule, there are interactive guides to explore the capital’s iconic landmarks in several languages.

 Go for musical in the West End

 To go to a theatre is pricey experience, but you could get better deals looking for the tickets upfront.
 Weekdays are considerable cheaper than weekends.
 All the musicals are epic and out of contrasted and good working stories or screenplays.
 The costumes, production, acting, singing and dancing are normally incredible in all of them.